ets/tap-spreadsheets-anywhere/README.md

 This tap authenticates with target systems as described in the [smart_open documentation here](https://github.com/RaRe-Technologies/smart_open).

+### State

+This tap is designed to continually poll a configured directory for any unprocessed files that match a table configuration and to process any that are found.
+On the first syncing run, the declared start_date will be used to filter the set of files that match the search_prefix and pattern expressions.
+The last modified date of the most recently synced file will then be written to state and used in place of start_date on the next syncing run.

+While state is maintained, only new files will be processed from subsequent runs.

 ### Install and Run outside of Meltano